JohnCorby/GravityGuild2/DESIGN.md

   - make everyone glow so you can find them
   - add cooldown to an item lol
 - TODO: add custom death messages
-- TODO: show scores on game end
+- DONE: show scores on game end

 # flying